tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

   - **main.js** has two dependencies on the `app` global object:
     - when it calls `app.utilities.getLinearGradient()` AND
     - when it calls `app.sprites.createSprites()`
-2. To really fix this and make it "right", to have truly independent and reusable modules, we are going to
-3. First, we will head to **utilities.js** - we are going to get rid of both the `app` global and the Iffy.
+2. First, we will head to **utilities.js** - we are going to get rid of both the `app` global and the Iffy.
 The top of it looks like this:

 ```js
 "use strict";